Plum pudding model: 1906 Estimating electrons per atom

-Before 1906 Thomson considered the atomic weight to be due to the mass of the electrons (which he continued to call "corpuscles").
-Based on his own estimates of the electron mass, an atom would need tens of thousands electrons to account for the mass.
-In 1906 he used three different methods, X-ray scattering, beta ray absorption, or optical properties of gases, to estimate that "number of corpuscles is not greatly different from the atomic weight".
+Before 1906, Thomson considered the atomic weight to be due to the mass of the electrons (which he continued to call "corpuscles").
+Based on his own estimates of the electron mass, an atom would need tens of thousands of electrons to account for the mass.
+In 1906 he used three different methods, X-ray scattering, beta ray absorption, or optical properties of gases, to estimate that "the number of corpuscles is not greatly different from the atomic weight".
 This reduced the number of electrons to tens or at most a couple of hundred and that in turn meant that the positive sphere in Thomson's model contained most of the mass of the atom.
 This meant that Thomson's mechanical stability work from 1904 and the comparison to the periodic table were no longer valid.
 Moreover, the alpha particle, so important to the next advance in atomic theory by Rutherford, would no longer be viewed as an atom containing thousands of electrons.

 In 1907, Thomson published The Corpuscular Theory of Matter which reviewed his ideas on the atom's structure and proposed further avenues of research.

 In Chapter 6, he further elaborates his experiment using magnetised pins in water, providing an expanded table.
 For instance, if 59 pins were placed in the pool, they would arrange themselves in concentric rings of the order 20-16-13-8-2 (from outermost to innermost).